WiseHorror/Gogma-Artian-Roll-Planner/README.md

   Calculating a plan does not consume parts or require a test forge.
 - Estimating Artian parts, reinforcement points, Gogma material points, Tarred Devices, and zenny for the calculated route.

-## Still In Development

-- Verifying the recipe-derived base pools for every raw, element, and status combination.
-The elemental Insect Glaive path is implemented; other recipes remain experimental until checked against in-game results.

-The full-route search added in v0.3.0 is experimental until its upgrade-time skill and Gogma results have been validated against a complete in-game route.

 ## Choose Targets